 The factors having an influence on the thermal comfort are:

-• The level of energy production by the metabolism which depends on the activity of the person;
+- The level of energy production by the metabolism which depends on the activity of the person;

-• Clothing, or thermal resistance of clothing;
+- Clothing, or thermal resistance of clothing;

-• The dry temperature of the ambient air;
+- The dry temperature of the ambient air;

-• The radiative exchanges with the environment;
+- The radiative exchanges with the environment;

-• The speed of the air;
+- The speed of the air;

-• The degree of humidity of the ambient air.
+- The degree of humidity of the ambient air.

-Some historical milestones to understand thermal comfort
+Some historical milestones in understanding thermal comfort

 International standards for thermal comfort are based on the work of the Danish Povl Ole Fanger (deceased 2006).
 His key work, “Thermal Comfort”, was published in 1970.
-P. O. Fanger put a thousand students through climatic chambers, controlling various parameters: air temperature, surface temperature, air speed, clothing and activity.
+P. O. Fanger put a thousand students through climatic chambers, controlling various parameters: air temperature, surface temperature, airspeed, clothing, and activity.
 At the end of this experiment, their sensations were collected on a rating scale ranging from -3 “cold” to +3 “hot”.
 “0” corresponded to thermal comfort.
 The “average” thermal sensation for a given environment is called the Predicted Mean Vote (PMV).

 Recognizing that the PMV, even at 0, may generate a feeling of discomfort for some individuals, Fanger established the Predicted Percentage of Dissatisfied (PPD) for a given thermal environment.
 Statistics show that this percentage cannot fall below 5%, even with the best possible adjustment of the thermal environment: there will always be at least 5% of dissatisfied people, whatever the thermal environment.